 - a.
-The Council welcomes all feedback from customers because it helps to improve the way the Council does things and to learn from things that have gone wrongservices. - b.
-When the Council receives a complaint, the Corporate Complaints Procedure is will be followed. - c.
-The Council aimswill aim to clarify any issues about which the tenant is not sure.that are deemed unclear.. - d.
-If Where possible, the Council will put right any mistakes they it may have made. - e.
-The Council will provide any service people are entitled to which it has failed to deliver. - f.e.
-If Where the Council gets something wrong, it will apologise and where appropriate try to put things right. - g.f.
-The Council aimswill aim to learn from good practice and mistakes, and use the information gained to improve services.
+The Council welcomes all feedback from customers, because it helps to improve services. - b.
+When the Council receives a complaint, the Corporate Complaints Procedure will be followed. - c.
+The Council will aim to clarify any issues that are deemed unclear. - d.
+Where possible, the Council will put right any mistakes it may have made. - e.
+Where the Council gets something wrong, it will apologise and where appropriate try to put things right. - f.
+The Council will aim to learn from good practice and mistakes, and use the information gained to improve services.